CruxConnect/crux-docs/_discovery/get_discovery_suppliers.md

 : (string) Summary, provided by the supplier, of what the supplier offers.
 The length is unconstrained.

 status
 : (string) State of the connection.
-Choices are 'Connected' or 'Connection Pending'.
+Choices are “CONFIRMATION WAITING” or “ACTIVE”.
 (Any other statuses would cause the supplier to not be listed as a connection.)

 connection_date
 : (string) Date when the connection was created.
 Formatted as UTC following ISO-8601.